Bed Alarm for ElderlySmart Caregiver

 - Adjustable volume – the fall prevention alarm has a low, medium and high volume adjustment and gentle chime setting

-- Has a bright blinking light that can be easily seen down the hall
+- Bright blinking light that can be easily seen down the hallway.

 - Low battery alert

 - The 433-EC Cordless Monitor can accommodate nurse call buttons, motion sensors, standard fall alarms (with an optional 433-NCA Wireless Adapter) and the entire Cordless series of Pressure Pads and Floor Mats, Nurse Call Button, Motion Sensors, Bed Sensor Pads, Floor Mats & Landing Mats, Reset Button, Door/Window Alarm & Motion Sensors.

 - Alarm Dimensions: 3.5 x 1.5 x 5 in (8.9 x 3.8 x 12.7 cm)

 - Three C batteries (not included) or optional AC Adapter (AC-04)